|

 itself.
 This is accomplished by removing small aggregate from the

+paving material during the manufacture process.
 In contrast, permeable pavers are effective due to an open grid that is

 created in between a network of interlocking paving materials.